 - Assembly must be properly sealed with caulking and brush gasketing must be installed for unit to function in accordance with the performance criteria of NFPA 105. - A multi-purpose sealant such as Dow Corning RTV silicone sealant #732 or equal must be applied to all surfaces of the unit which come into contact with the door opening and to all mating surfaces of the door assembly where air leakage is a possibility.
 This is especially important between the mating pieces of the guide assembly and between the brush seals and the guide. - This material must be field applied according to the manufacturer's recommendations.
 It is best to drill or machine all parts and pre-fit them prior to applying the sealant material.
 This process will ensure the neatest job possible and help to determine the amount of sealing compound which needs to be applied.
 Application of only a very small amount of material is required to seal closely mating surfaces.
-The use of too much sealant will cause oozing when fasteners are tightened down making it necessary to clean off excess after material has cured. - Refer to the "Guides" and "Hood, Fascia, and Covers Lintel Brush" sections in this manual for instructions on installing brushes and applying the silicone sealing compound.
+The use of too much sealant will cause oozing when fasteners are tightened down making it necessary to clean off excess after material has cured. - Refer to the "Lintel Brush" section in this manual for instructions on installing brushes and applying the silicone sealing compound.
+See Figure 17.1 below for applying sealing compound to the guide assembly.